sysdiglabs/terraform-aws-secure-for-cloud/examples/organizational/README.md

 # Sysdig Secure for Cloud in AWS<br/>[ Example :: Shared Organizational Trail ]

-Deploy Sysdig Secure for Cloud using an Organizational Cloudtrail that will fetch events from all organization member accounts (and the managed one too).
+Deploy Sysdig Secure for Cloud using an [AWS Organizational Cloudtrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/creating-trail-organization.html) that will fetch events from all organization member accounts (and the managed one too).

 * In the **management account**
     * An Organizational Cloutrail will be deployed  (with required S3,SNS)